Can Transverse Mass Scaling Shed Light on the Event-Activity Dependence of $\Upsilon$ Mesons Production at LHC?: Abstract

 \section{Abstract}

-Transverse mass scaling has been observed for a wide range of particle species in proton-proton collisions at various energies from the SPS to RHIC and the LHC.
-The observed scaling is known to be different for baryons and mesons, and this work presents a comprehensive study of the transverse mass scaling of mesons at LHC energies with a focus on heavier mesons.
+Measurements by the CMS experiment~\cite{CMS:2013jsu,CMS:2020fae} reveal a deficit of charged particle tracks in events with higher $\ensuremath{\mit{\Upsilon}(\text{nS})}$ states.
+This observation is suggested to be a manifestation of the excited bottomonia suppression in $pp$ interactions.
+Transverse mass ($m_{\mathrm{T}}$) scaling can be implied to check this assumption in an independent way.
+The scaling has been observed for a wide range of particle species in proton-proton collisions at various energies from the SPS to RHIC and the LHC.
+The observed scaling is known to be different for baryons and mesons, and this work presents a comprehensive study of the $m_{\mathrm{T}}$-scaling of mesons at LHC energies with a focus on heavier mesons.
 The study demonstrates patterns in the scaling properties of mesons, which are related to the particle quark content.
-In particular, light species and ground-state quarkonia obey the same scaling, whereas open flavor particles deviate from it because their spectra are significantly harder.
+In particular, light species and ground-state quarkonia obey the same scaling, whereas open-flavor particles deviate from it because their spectra are significantly harder.
 The magnitude of deviation depends on the flavor of the heaviest quark in the meson.
-By extending the transverse mass scaling assumption to the excited bottomonia states, it is observed that the measured cross sections of $\Upsilon$(2S) and $\Upsilon$(3S) are reduced by factors of 1.6 and 2.4 compared to the expectation from the scaling.
+By extending the $m_{\mathrm{T}}$-scaling assumption to the excited bottomonia states, it is observed that the measured cross sections of $\Upsilon$(2S) and $\Upsilon$(3S) are reduced by factors of 1.6 and 2.4 compared to the expectation from the scaling.
+This observation is consistent with recently observed differences between the event-activity dependence of different $\Upsilon$(nS) meson states.